Superb day trips on foot

 Ten kilometres east of Halmstad you’ll find the popular hiking area Skedalaskog.
 There are several trails in the area, but the most popular one goes around the beautiful lake of Torvsjön.
 It’s as beautiful on a summer day as on an overcast afternoon when the clouds and fog roll down across Högåsen’s forested heights.
 Bring charcoal and hot dogs to grill at one of the wonderful barbecue spots along the trail.
 Or why not buy a fishing license and attempt to hook a pike or rainbow trout?

-Virsehatt nature reserve (Swe) is a hill that rises dome-like above the Sennan valley.
+Virsehatt nature reserve (Swe) External link, opens in new window. is a hill that rises dome-like above the Sennan valley.
 There are lovely trails and beautiful views here.
 If you would like a slightly tougher walk, scale the hill to enjoy the magnificent panoramas.

 Digital treasure hunt with views and witchcraft 1 km